Kipchoge falls 26 seconds short of 1st sub 2-hour marathon

 Kipchoge would have needed an average of less than 4:35 per mile – an improvement of about seven seconds per mile on Kimetto’s record, or around 2.5 percent.

-“I tried to maintain the pace,” he said.
+“I tried to maintain the pace,” Kipchoge said.
 “As a human you are not a machine so you cannot go 2.50 exactly, and those micro-seconds really have an effect.”

 —